MicronOxford/SIMcheck/README.md

       - features:
         - util for rescaling as per Lothar_macros (discard negatives) -- use for FFT?
+        - stack the "pattern focus" images in one file after auto-scaling the 3 angles
+        - save pattern angles as preference
+        - find angles automatically for "pattern focus"?
         - raw data per angle difference: RMS error? (at least some stat)
         - raw -> WF same size as SIR by interpolation (& preserve type??)
         - tool for merging SIM & widefield data (Julio)